Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 If the 6th generation was a movie, 2009 and 2010 would be the pinnacle.
 These years took everything superb about the Charger and cranked it up to 11.

-Under the hood, you got a refined engine that didn’t just roar – it purred with efficiency.
+Under the hood, you got a sophisticated engine that didn’t just roar – it purred with efficiency.
 The tech upgrades weren’t just bells and whistles, either.
 We’re talking cutting-edge infotainment, adaptive cruise control that actually adapted, and safety features like traction control and antilock brakes that could save your bacon.

 The Neutral Years: 2007, 2008

 The 2007 and 2008 models?
-They’re the Chargers that played it cautious.
-Not bad, not exceptional – just… there.
+They’re the Chargers that played it safe.
+Not bad, not remarkable – just… there.

 Take the 2007 model.
 It kept most of what made the previous year tick, but it wasn’t exactly pushing boundaries.
-Plus, it had a nasty habit of throwing tantrums with its transmission – complete failure in some cases.
+Plus, it had a dreadful habit of throwing tantrums with its transmission – complete failure in some cases.
 Yikes.

 The 2008 model tried to patch things up, but then electrical gremlins crept in.
-Imagine cruising down the highway, and suddenly – poof! – your car decides to take an impromptu nap.
+Imagine cruising down the highway, and suddenly – poof! – your car decides to take an unplanned nap.
 Not cool, Charger.
 Not cool at all.

 The Worst Years: 2006